ISUgenomics/SequelTools/README.md

 When using the random CLR subsampling option, although a default (0.1) is provided, it is recommended that the user provide a value from 0 to 1 which specifies the proportion of CLRs to be retained in random CLR subsampling.
 This can be done using the argument `-R`

-To run _SequelTools_' Read Subsampling tool in its simplest construction, subsampling using both criteria, with scraps files, execute `SequelTools.sh` as follows:
+To run _SequelTools_' Read Subsampling tool in its simplest construction, subsampling using both criteria with scraps files, execute `SequelTools.sh` as follows:

 ```
 ./SequelTools.sh -t S -u subFiles.txt -c scrapsFiles.txt -T lr